cbteal/Adder/README.txt

 Instructions:
 Compile the verilog (.v) file in Quartus
 Load to DE1-SoC FPGA board
-Voila -- you should now be able to add two 5 bit numbers using the switches.
+Voila -- you should now be able to add two 5 bit numbers using the switches to select values.
 The numbers and 6 bit sum will appear on the seven segment displays.